yashsuthar010/yashsuthar010/README.md

-I'm Full Stack Developer with a serious passion for UI effects, animations
+I'm Full Stack Developer with a passion for UI effects, animations
 and creating intuitive user experiences with highly scalable backend.